National Gingerbread Day

 - The largest gingerbread house in the world was built in 2013 in Texas.

-- The Texas gingerbread house is in the Guinness Book Of World Records and can house up to 5 people.
+- The Texas gingerbread house is in the Guinness Book of World Records and can house up to five people.

-- The Ritz-Carlton Dove Mountain in Arizona rents a gingerbread house for diners.
+- The Ritz-Carlton Dove Mountain in Arizona rents out a gingerbread house for diners.

-- Gingerbread houses originated in Germany, but Queen Elizabeth I of England invented gingerbread men.
+- Gingerbread houses originated in Germany, but Queen Elizabeth I of England is credited with the invention of gingerbread men.

 Observing National Gingerbread Day